mhedgpeth/cafe/docs/demo.md

   - Run `cafe chef version` and notice that it is installed, show add/remove programs

 ### Bootstrap the node
-  - Run `cafe chef bootstrap policy: webserver group: uat config: C:\users\mhedg\.chef\client.rb validator: C:\users\mhedg\validator.pem`
+  - Run `cafe chef bootstrap policy: cafe-demo group: qa config: C:\temp\client.rb validator: C:\temp\validator.pem`
   - Run `cafe chef run`
     - view the chef-specific run on the Server

 ## Logging

+* View `nlog-server.config` as context
 * Chef logging to its own file, rolled
 * NLog controlling the level, pattern, etc.
 * Rest of server that is consumable by a log4X log viewer, like Log4View
-* Complete history of what happened:
-  - Run `cafe chef run`
-  - Now let's restart the server with `cafe service restart`
-  - Run `cafe chef status` to see that the history of chef runs is still there with valuable statistics of what's happening
+* Run `cafe status` and notice that the runs are in the history

 ## Scheduling

-* Schedule Chef to run every X minutes, defined in `server.json`
+* Schedule Chef to run every 30 seconds, defined in `server.json`
+* Run `cafe service stop`
+* Run `cafe service start`
 * Easily view the schedule through the `cafe status` command
 * Everything scheduled, including the ad-hoc things, are run **serially**.
 That means no conflicts!
+* Keep running `cafe status` and notice what's happening.
+View the logs for a deeper view.

 ## Pausing